Dry macular degeneration

 Risk factors

 • Family history and genetics.
-This disease has a hereditary component.
+This disease has a hereditary component, meaning it runs in families.
 Researchers have identified several genes linked to the condition.

 • Race.
 Macular degeneration is more common in white people.

 • Smoking.
-Smoking cigarettes or being regularly exposed to tobacco smoke greatly increases your risk of macular degeneration.
+Smoking cigarettes or being exposed to tobacco smoke on a regular basis greatly increases the risk of macular degeneration.

 • Obesity.
-Research indicates that being obese may increase your chance that early or intermediate macular degeneration will progress to the more severe form of the disease.
+Research suggests that obesity may increase the chance that early or intermediate macular degeneration will progress to the more serious form of the disease.

 • Cardiovascular disease.
-If you have heart or blood vessel disease, you may be at higher risk of macular degeneration.
+If you have heart or blood vessel disease, called cardiovascular disease, you may be at higher risk of macular degeneration.

 Complications